Evolv Health is a popular health MLM that continues to… well… evolve.

 Nope.
 It doesn’t do anything.
 It’s just a wristband that, er, absorbs negative energy and fat through osmosis and exudes it into another dimension, I guess.

 Basically a FitBit ripoff that does sweet FA but makes you fitter just by being worn.
 Somehow.
 The science bit is a little hazy on that one.
-They’ve written all about its slimline design and colours, but not much about actual fitness.
+They’ve written all about its slimline design and colors, but not much about actual fitness.

 But it’s “fashion-forward”, so that’s nice.